Overview

 - Certain medicines, such as cold and allergy pills (antihistamines), pills that remove water from the body (diuretics), and laxatives.

-- Certain diseases, such as diabetes, cancer, and heart or kidney disease.
+- Certain health conditions, such as diabetes, cancer, and heart or kidney disease.

 When should you call for help?